Eye ScreeningIn Singapore

 Comprehensive Eye Screening Clinic

+Eye screening tests in Singapore typically involve examinations to ensure optimal eye health.
 At Dr Leo Adult & Paediatric Eye Specialist, we offer a complete range of eye screenings for adults and children within a comfortable and stress-free environment.
 Whether they are standard and routine screenings, or customised screenings for specific conditions, we are able to offer them seamlessly under one roof.

 Visual Acuity Test